 Make recommendations in the context of notification and response of EMS for stroke.

 Rehabilitation of Stroke Patients

-The objective of the Rehabilitation Team is to promote the effectiveness of rehabilitation and the importance of effective communication among providers, facilities, patients, and family members.
+Promote the effectiveness of rehabilitation and the importance of effective communication among providers, facilities, patients and family members.

 Support mechanisms to assist communities and providers in initiating prevention regimens applicable to the population as a whole.